ROSEHILL COMMUNITY CENTER

-Lighthouse First Aid Training is proud to announce that we are now an Emergency Care & Safety Institute (ECSI) Education Center.
+Lighthouse First Aid Training is an Emergency Care & Safety Institute (ECSI) Education Center.
 ECSI is affiliated with two of the most renowned medical organizations in the world – the American College of Emergency Physicians and the American Academy of Orthopaedic Surgeons.
 This change means we can now offer the same high quality first aid and CPR/AED training at even more affordable prices.

 What Is Hands-Only CPR?